env0/env0-backstage-plugin/plugins/backstage-plugin-env0/README.md

 ```

 #### Template Selector
-This custom scaffolder field, fetches all available env0 templates based on the permissions of the API key provided in the `app-config.yaml`.
+This custom scaffolder field fetches all available env0 templates based on the permissions of the API key provided in the `app-config.yaml`.
-It does it by querying the available organizations for the api key, then the projects for each organization and finally the templates assigned for those projects.
+It does that by querying the available organizations for the API key, then the projects for each organization and finally the templates assigned for those projects.

 It can be installed as follows in the `App.tsx`